 > Offer a variety of prices.
 If you suggest three items to complement a product, try to offer a mix of price points.

-Training to upsell is a step in the right direction to increasing your bottom line.
+Training to upsell is a step in the right direction to increase your bottom line.

 Let’s continue with ways to cross promote

 You already know that you can target guests during or after a purchase with related specials, such as free giveaways, discounts, coupons, and/or gift cards.
-Try increasing your reach by working together with another local businesses.
-While your and your partner’s businesses might be unrelated in terms of product, both of you should have similar target clientele and a reputation for high quality products or services.
+Try increasing your reach by working together with another local business.
+While you and your partner’s businesses might be unrelated in terms of product, both of you should have similar target clientele and a reputation for high-quality products or services.

 Make use of each other’s assets